-Matthias Dähling began his musical education at the age of 7, learning the violin, later the piano and viola.
-He obtained a Bachelor's degree in viola performance under Professor Boris Faust at the HfMT Hamburg in March 2020.
+Matthias Dähling began his musical education at the age of 7, learning violin, later piano and viola.
+In 2020, he completed his Bachelor's degree in viola with Prof. Boris Faust at the Hochschule für Musik und Theater Hamburg.

-In October 2016, Matthias Dähling began his artistic training as a countertenor with Professor Yvi Jänicke at the HfMT Hamburg.
-From April 2019, he continued his singing studies with Professor Mark Tucker.
+In 2016, he began his artistic education as a countertenor with Yvi Jänicke at the same university.
+From early 2019, he continued his singing studies with Mark Tucker.

-Since 2016 he has been studying privately with German alto Ulla Groenewold, Hamburg.
+Since 2016 he has been studying privately with German alto Ulla Groenewold in Hamburg, Germany.